Tucson, AZ: The Old Pueblo

 Landlords also stand to earn a decent income in Tucson.
 The average rent for an apartment here is $1,115.
 Rent has been steadily increasing, which is good news to property investors.
 Additionally, a bulk of apartments in the city fall between the $701 to $1,500 rental range.

-As for the vacancy rate in Tucson, it is comparatively higher than other cities.
+As for the vacancy rate in Tucson, it is comparatively higher compared to other cities.
 In 2019, the national vacancy rate was 5.97%, whereas the vacancy rate in Tucson was 6.54%.
 Still, Tucson is an ideal place for rental property owners because the laws in Arizona favor landlords more.
 There are a number of ways landlords can end a lease, and rent control is non-existent.

 How a Tucson Property Management Company Can Help